-The relationships that children have while growing up shape the perspective they have of the world and they have an influence on every part of child development.
-The relationships we speak of are with their peers, family members, child-care professionals and of course, their parents and they are crucial in guiding their future behaviours when they’re adults themselves.
+The relationships that children have while growing up shape the perspective they have of the world, and they have an influence on every part of child development.
+The relationships we speak of are with their peers, family members, child-care professionals and of course, their parents.
+They are crucial in guiding their future behaviours when they’re adults.

 Your Relationships With Others Also Matter

 When growing up, your child’s ability to relate to others is every bit as important as their literacy and numeracy skills; however, it’s not only the relationships that you have with them that have an influence.
 The concept of leading by example also plays a vital role in your child’s development, so the interactions you have with your spouse, your friends, carers and other family members have an impact.